BearHuddleston/collab-public/README.md

 # Collaborator

-A new workspace for a new way of creating: with agents.
+Collaborator is a place to build with agents.

 ![Collaborator](screenshot.png)